 For many soon-to-be moms, and even for many women who have been through it, the torment of back pain tempers the joy of pregnancy.
 Studies show that about 50 percent to 70 percent of women suffer from lower back pain during pregnancy.

-Factor in that about 4 million babies are born in the U.S. each year, and that’s a lot of pain.
+Factor in that about 4 million babies are born in the U.S. yearly, which is a lot of pain.

 Fortunately, there are safe solutions for pregnancy back pain relief.

 From practicing better posture to getting the right kinds of exercise to incorporating ergonomic seating for lumbar support, potential remedies that don’t include medication are plentiful.

 The back pain associated with pregnancy often stems from weight gain, a change in your center of gravity, and/or the fact that your hormones are directing the ligaments in your pelvic joints to relax.

 That causes those ligaments to become shorter, tighter, and weaker.

 Preventive action can reduce the incidence or severity of pregnancy-related back pain.